Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - Campaign objectives: Traffic, app installs, conversions, catalog sales, messages

-After you start seeing the results of your campaign, you may want to increase your ad spend so your profits will continue to grow.
-Basically, this is called scaling.
+After you start seeing your campaign results, you may want to increase your ad spending so your profits will continue to grow.
+This is called scaling.

-There are 2 most popular techniques to scale your Facebook ads:
+There are two most popular methods to scale your Facebook ads:

 - Horizontal scaling techniques: